City Atlas

 The first path is structured around the most useful everyday words in Brazilian Portuguese.

-A scalable atlas model from São Paulo and Rio to Manaus and Belém.
+A scalable atlas model from São Paulo and Rio to Manaus, Belém, Foz do Iguaçu, and Bonito.

 Key phonological patterns — vowel reduction, nasals, rhythm — that define the Brazilian accent.